 Sleep paralysis.
 What is it?

 My own SP experiences are rare but each one seems profound.
 As I've written in earlier posts, I've seen a demonic creature in the room even after I had awaken from my nightmare, and was shouting at it to go away before it faded, laughing silently at me all the while, into a moonlight reflection.
-And I've been lifted out of my bed, ass first, up along the ceiling and out the window, accelerating up and up faster and faster into the sky until shooting up back into my body in the bed, as if a second bed was way up in the sky.
-In each of these instances I wound up awaking and leaping out of bed as if from an electrical jolt of satori.
+And I've been lifted out of my bed, ass first, up along the ceiling and out the window, accelerating up and up faster and faster into the sky until shooting up back into my body in the bed, as if a second, identical bed was way up in the sky.
+In each of these instances I wound up awaking and leaping out of bed as if from an electrical jolt.

 You can dismiss these as hallucinations, waking nightmares.
 I won't argue with that.
 But you know what else are hallucinations and waking nightmares?